top of page

 Women’s Hockey

-• Strong Canadian presence across top Division I programs
+• There is a strong Canadian presence across top Division I programs.

 Total Canadians in NCAA Hockey

-80 to 100 or more Canadian athletes competing at the Division I level
+80 to 100 or more Canadian athletes are competing at the Division I level.

 Canadians in Other NCAA Division I Championships